RDA-PSO: A computational method to quantify the diffusive dispersal of insects: Modeling of mosquito dispersal

 \subsection{Dispersal at the microscopic level}

 It is natural to describe dispersal at the level of individual insects in terms of a random walk \citep{OL01,CPB08}, consisting of successive displacements along straight lines alternating with changes in the direction (or angle with respect to an axis of reference) in which each straight forward motion occurs.
 The use of random walks in biology is of course very common \citep{Be93,CPB08}, from modeling how bacteria swim by alternating runs and tumbles \citep{Be93} to, at a much bigger scale, how animals look for food.
 In many situations, these walks are expected to be correlated \citep{KS83,ABPB21}, due to a general tendency of moving forward \citep{CPB08}: each new direction of motion is close to the preceding one, thereby limiting the likelihood of large turning angles.
 However, after many steps, such a random process is equivalent to an isotropic random walk, in the sense that the mean square displacement scales linearly with the number of steps \citep{KS83,PPB14,ABPB21}.
+Thus any local directional bias arising from correlated consecutive steps diminishes over time, and the resulting long-term dynamics may be replaced by a regular random walk, with uniformly distributed step orientations.
 In other words, the memory of short-term correlations is eventually lost \citep{CPB08} and, in the absence of overall bias, insect dispersal is well described by isotropic diffusion at the macroscopic level \citep{CPB08,PPB14,ABPB21}.

 In the case of MRR experiments, the above diffusive limit assumes all insects participating in the random walk behave in a similar way.
 In 1943, Dobzhansky \& Wright \citep{DW43} analyzed the behavior of \textit{Drosophila pseudoobscura} in four release-recapture experiments in which mutants were caught in traps arranged along two perpendicular lines that crossed at the point of release.
 The distribution of mutant flies at a given distance from that point was estimated from trap data and found to be leptokurdic, which raised questions about the diffusive nature of insect dispersal.
 In their 1943 article \citep{DW43}, Dobzhansky and Wright suggested their observations may be the result of the superposition of two normal distributions with different variances.
 Skellam \citep{Sk51} proposed that the presence a leptokurdic distribution could be due to differences between individual insect dispersal rates, and argued that such observations do not mean that dispersal is not random (in the sense of resulting from a Markovian random walk).
 It is now generally accepted that in simple situations such as MRR experiments, mosquito dispersal is essentially diffusive.